charlescoult/charlescoult/README.md

 ## Personal Bio
 * I grew up hiking, fishing and backpacking with my family in the Sierra Nevadas in CA, the Beartooths in MT and other surrounding areas.
 * I enjoy fishing for surf perch, stripers, cabezon, ling cod and other rock fish along the beaches and reefs where I live.
-* When I can, I go bouldering at The Pad in SLO to stay in shape and challenge myself.
+* When I can, I go bouldering at my local climbing gym to stay in shape and challenge myself.